Livestock Breeder, specializing in registered miniature breeds of pigs.

 We are a small scale operation with focus on producing healthy pigs from registered stock only.
 We are members of the AKPR, AKKPS, and JPAR.
 Our Kunekune and Juliana are all purebred, pedigreed, and registered.

 Miss Charlotte is JPAR registered and our premier Juliana sow.
 She is 5+ years old, under 75 pounds, and 15” tall.
 She is fully mature and a wonderful size. *She is one week post partum here, so please give a little grace on that baby belly.

 Wilbur is 5+ years old, and our Juliana stud.
 He is JPAR registered, weighing under 80 pounds, and 16” tall.
 With tusks and all, he is still a very sweet boy, and loves for his ears to be rubbed behind.

-KUNEKUNE.Minnie is Sally x BH Tutaki, daughter of Buffi, black/white, double wattled, and AKPR registered with pending AKKPS (as of 9/17/20).
+KUNEKUNE.Minnie is Sally x BH Tutaki, daughter of Buffi, black/white, double wattled, registered with both AKKPS and AKPR.